-SubscriberID is a 4-byte value giving the IPv4 address (represented as four concatenated octet values) of the subscriber for this service request.
-This address may be the actual IP address of the subscriber CPE device requesting service (if this address is routable and visible from the head-end) or this address may be the IP address of the CM serving this subscriber (if NAT is performed behind the CM).
+There are two different versions of the SubscriberID object which differ in the IP version of the addresses that they contain.
+The simply named SubscriberID object contains a 4-byte value giving the IPv4 address (represented as four concatenated octet values) of the subscriber for this service request.
+The IPv6SubscriberID object contains a 16-byte value giving the IPv6 address for this request.
+This IPv4 or IPv6 address may be the actual IP address of the subscriber CPE device requesting service (if this address is routable and visible from the head-end) or this address may be the IP address of the CM serving this subscriber (if NAT is performed behind the CM).
+In the message definitions provided elsewhere in this specification the term SubscriberID refers generically to either a SubscriberID object containing an IPv4 address or an IPv6SubscriberID object containing an IPv6 Address.
 This object is used to route Gate Control messages within a complex network of PS and CMTS elements.
 It may also be used in the definition and enforcement of per-subscriber policy rules.
 The same value of SubscriberID provided by the PDP in the initial gate-set message for the gate MUST be used in all subsequent Gate-Set, Gate-Info, and Gate-Delete messages submitted by the PDP for that gate.
 The SubscriberID object MUST conform to the following format.